Introduction Version 2.8 / Last updated: June 2, 2026

 Conword JavaScript API

-If you want to rework the conword functionality into your design, you can use the Conword JavaScript API.
-To use the API, you simply need to integrate conword.js into your page.
+If you want to incorporate Conword functionality into your design, you can use the Conword JavaScript API.
+To use the API, simply include the conword.js file on your page.
 See Basic Setup

-You can use the "Conword" JavaScript object to invoke API methods.
-See the chapter below for more information.
+You can use the "Conword" JavaScript object to call API methods.
+See the section below for more information.

 API Methods